-1. Serve finger foods whenever possible.
-Pancakes, oats fingers, fruits are easy finger foods to offer baby.
-Also reduces the quantity of messes to clean later.
+- Serve finger foods whenever possible.
+Pancakes, oats fingers, fruits are easy finger foods to offer a baby.
+Also reduces the number of messes to clean later.

-5. Use highchair and booster seats that are made of easy to clean materials.
-I highly recommend, Chicco Pocket Lunch Highchair especially because it has a large tray that helps limit the messes to the table and Fisher Price Quick Clean N’ Go Booster because it is made of easy to clean materials, light weight and comes with a travel friendly strap.
+- Use highchair and booster seats that are made of easy to clean materials.
+I highly recommend, Chicco Pocket Lunch Highchair especially because it has a large tray that helps limit the messes to the table and Fisher-Price Quick Clean N’ Go Booster because it is made of easy to clean materials, lightweight and comes with a travel-friendly strap.

-6. Use bowls and plates with a suction base to minimise messes.
+- Use bowls and plates with a suction base to minimize messes.
 Those who follow me on Instagram know how much I love my Avanchy bowl and plate set.
 This set is made of bamboo wood and comes with a silicone suction base.
 A boon for baby led weaning families.

 So go ahead let your little ones make some messes as they eat.
 Rest assured they are learning some great things along the way.

-AZ Tuckerbox were kind enough to send me the new Burp ‘N Drool Tuckerbox, but the opinions expressed in this article are my own.
-I have been a customer for a while now, and can assure my readers about the good quality of their products.
+AZ Tuckerbox was kind enough to send me the new Burp ‘N Drool Tuckerbox, but the opinions expressed in this article are my own.